metal3d/imgnet-tools/README.md

 - `-d` or `--dest` to indicate the destination directory where to download images (don't provide the image class, the script concatanates the classname to the destination) - default is the current directory
 - `-t` or `--timeout` to indicate how many second to set on request timeout
 - `-n` or `--num-worker` to indicate how many parallel download to use.
 Default is set to your CPU number.
-- `-c` or `--csv` path to the CSV file where to keep downloaded image information
+- `-c` or `--csv` path to the CSV file where to keep downloaded images information

 ## splitter